dogecoinvr/Dogecoin-Go-Bruh/README.md

-# VR Dogecoin Shooter
+# Dogecoin Go Bruh

-**VR Dogecoin Shooter** is an engaging and lightweight VR game designed for the Meta Quest 3.
+**Dogecoin Go Bruh** is an engaging and lightweight VR game designed for the Meta Quest 3.
 Dive into a fun and interactive experience, where you can shoot, attract, and interact with Dogecoin in a fully immersive environment.

 ## 🎮 How to Play
 - **Shoot Dogecoin**: Pinch your right hand to launch Dogecoin from your virtual gun.